 3/4 cup milk

 1 teaspoon vanilla extract

-1 cup boiling water
+1 cup powdered sugar

 Lovina’s Amish Kitchen is written by Lovina Eicher, Old Order Amish writer, cook, wife, and mother of eight.
 Her newest cookbook, Amish Family Recipes, is available wherever books are sold.
 Because Lovina is Old Order Amish, she does not have email or a telephone in her home.
 Lovina does not respond to comments on this website, if you would like to contact her directly, click here.